Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 We often take queries from customers wanting to know if they can combine a Help to Buy ISA with another savings product such as a cash ISA or a stocks and shares ISA.

-Can you have a cash ISA and Help to Buy ISA at the same time?
+Can you have a cash ISA and a Help to Buy ISA at the same time?

 If you want to open a Help to Buy ISA but you’ve already opened a cash ISA in the same year, all is not lost: plenty of banks have gotten around the problem by offering a hybrid or split Help to Buy ISA, which can be used to combine Help to Buy ISAs with your existing savings by placing them in one single ‘wrapper’.